Exceptionfault/hass-golang-ws/README.md

 ## Usage

+### Connect to Homeassistant

-Create a client instance and connect:
+Create a client instance and connect with a long-living token:

 ```go
 import (